tgvp/Machine-Learning/README.md

 - [ ] b) Train a Decision Tree classifier on the training set.
 - [ ] c) Make predictions on the test set and calculate the accuracy score.

 - Question 12 (20 marks).
 Load the "Breast Cancer Wisconsin" dataset from Scikit-learn's datasets module.
-Perform the following tasks:
+Perform the following tasks: Resolução em: [src/knn.ipynb](https://github.com/tgvp/Machine-Learning/blob/main/src/knn.ipynb)

-- [ ] a) Preprocess the dataset by scaling the features using a StandardScaler.
+- [X] a) Preprocess the dataset by scaling the features using a StandardScaler.
-- [ ] b) Implement a k-Nearest Neighbors classifier with k=5 and train it on the entire dataset.
+- [X] b) Implement a k-Nearest Neighbors classifier with k=5 and train it on the entire dataset.
-- [ ] c) Use 5-fold cross-validation to estimate the model's accuracy.
+- [X] c) Use 5-fold cross-validation to estimate the model's accuracy.